 5. Cut your food spending

-Food is one of the largest expenses in most of the households.
+Food is one of the most significant expenses in most households.
 It takes a big chunk of your budget.
 And the best part is the money spent on food can be reduced.
 Here are a few things you can do to reduce your food expense,

-- Never ever waste leftovers.
+- Never waste leftovers.
 Get creative with food and try to create different recipes with leftovers.

-- Meal plan in advance as this will help you buy only those food items that you will use anyway.
+- A meal plan in advance will help you buy only those food items you will use anyway.
 It is said that an average person wastes 40% of the food.
 Stop any wastage.

 - Cook from your fridge: Don’t go shopping for food for one week and cook from your fridge.
-This will let you use all of your food items lying at the back of your fridge.
-Most of the time we forget what we bought and they either deteriorate or expires.
+This will let you use all your food items lying at the back of your fridge.
+Most of the time, we forget what we bought, and they either deteriorate or expire.

 - Compare the prices and buy generic and home brands wherever possible.

 - Stop eating out.
-If you love to eat out, once in a while is okay but if you love to eat every now and then, think about it.
+Keep a day in a month when you will go out.
 You are spending a lot of money on eating out.

 These will help you reduce your spending on food a lot.